 Female sex hormones like oestrogen protect your heart and brain by keeping your blood vessels relaxed and open and helping to maintain healthy cholesterol levels.

 These changes can occur silently – often without you noticing them – so it’s important to get your heart health checked with your local healthcare provider.

-See our wellbeing journal for more information.
+See our Self-Care and Wellbeing Journal for more information.